Founded: June 11, 1797

 Visiting the Mission

 Little remains of the original mission.
 There are a few portions of original walls, the reconstructed church, and small museum (the padres’ wing of the original mission).
-The bell tower houses four original bells.
+The unusually short bell tower (which is also a reconstruction) houses four original bells.

 The Olive Hyde Art Guild, across the street from the mission, features special exhibits and the work of local artists.